Alex123Aaaaaa/windows/README.md

 The repository contains a VirtualBox snapshot of Windows 10 version 1507 running with obfuscated `ntoskrnl.exe` and `bootmgfw.efi` files.
 If you would like to see additional files obfuscated or additional functions obfuscated, feel free to join our community and ask!
 [Join our Discord](https://discord.gg/sgedeapTMm) The snapshot is compressed and spread over several ZIP files.
 All of these can be found in the `snapshot` folder.
 The password for the ZIP file is `password`.
 Simply open the `Windows-CodeDefender.zip` and it should automatically detect the rest of the zip files.
 You will need to install `VirtualBox` with `Version 7.2.2` or newer.

+# Why?

+Our company goal is to build the worlds best software obfuscator for the Windows platform.
+We believe that in order to do so we must be as stable as possible.
+To demonstrate our software protectors capabilities the Windows kernel and boot components are a great proving ground.
+We are able to meet the demands of some very complicated programs without breaking them.
+If there are any additional programs or functions you would like to see obfuscated, please reach out and ask us. **We believe that no other software protector on the market can obfuscate these files without breaking them.**

 ### Additional Notes

 - winload.efi is also patched up to allow for loading a custom ntoskrnl.exe.